Last Updated on February 11, 2022

 During a trip to check out Halifax County, we stopped at Medoc Mountain State Park for some outdoor time.
 And we walked around its collection of trails, we quickly fell in love with it!

-Located on almost 3,900 acres near Hollister, this place is perfect for anyone seeking isolation among the trees and water.
+Located on almost 3,900 acres near Hollister, this state park is perfect for anyone seeking isolation among the trees and water.
 There’s also plenty of open space and tables for picnics.

 However, the one thing we didn’t realize before visiting is that Medoc Mountain has quite a few programs in place for those seeking a place to hike with kids.